opendistro/for-elasticsearch-docs/docs/elasticsearch/pipeline-agg.md

 You can use derivates to calculate the rate of change of numeric values compared to its previous time periods.

-The 1st order derivative indicates whether a metric is increasing or decreasing, and by how much it is increasing or decreasing.
+The 1st order derivative indicates whether a metric is increasing or decreasing, and by how much it's increasing or decreasing.

 The following example calculates the 1st order derivative for the sum of bytes per month.
 The 1st order derivative is the difference between the number of bytes in the current month and the previous month: